Your shopping cart is empty!

 A three-time winner of the National Soccer Coaches Association of America writing award, Charles Cuttone has been working in or writing about soccer for more than 40 years, in a career that began working in the public relations department of the New York Cosmos in 1975, and has included serving as a team executive and owner, international games promoter, product developer and licensee, writer, editor and web developer.

-For the past ten years he has served as executive editor of Soccer News Net, managing Big Apple Soccer, Chicagoland Soccer News, Dallas Soccer News, DC Soccer News, LA Soccer News, New England Soccer News, Philly Soccer News and Sunshine Soccer News.
+From 2004-2017 he served as executive editor of Soccer News Net, managing Big Apple Soccer, Chicagoland Soccer News, Dallas Soccer News, DC Soccer News, LA Soccer News, New England Soccer News, Philly Soccer News and Sunshine Soccer News.

 His 2006 article, The Best Goalkeeper You’ve Never Heard Of, written for PhillySoccer News.com won the National Soccer Coaches Association Writing Award for Best College story.
 His 2009 article Like A Huge Win: U.S. Emotional Over a Meaningless Draw won the NSCAA Award for best deadline/game story.
 He again won the NSCAA Award in 2014, for his national column, Threads in Soccer’s Colorful Tapestry.